 As soon as possible after your accident, you should consult a personal injury solicitor for advice.
 It would help your case if your accident was logged or reported, and you will need to prove that you suffered a real injury as a result of your accident.
 Personal injury compensation will not take the pain and trauma away, but it can help pay medical bills and compensate you for lost earnings.
 In the case of a fatality, a family can seek compensation which can help the victim's dependants.

-Many personal injury lawyers will work on a no win no fee basis, which takes the risk out of pursuing a personal injury compensation claim, and in most cases you will also be able to keep 100% of your compensation award.
+Many personal injury lawyers will work on a no win no fee basis, which takes the financial risk out of pursuing a personal injury compensation claim.
 Your employer will have liability insurance to cover them in the event of a claim so you should not feel guilty about claiming against them.
 Remember, if your employer had taken the right steps to protect you then you would not be injured.